-Step 1: Download and Install Samsung USB Driver on your computer.
-If Samsung USB Driver already installed on your computer then Skip this Step.
+- Download and Install Samsung USB Driver on the computer.
+If in case Samsung USB Drivers are already installed on the computer, then SKIP this step.

-Step 2: Download and extract the root files on your computer.
-After extracting you will be able to see the following files:
+- Download and extract the root files on the computer.
+Once the archive is extracted, you will be able to see the following files:

 Step 4: Now, you have to enable Download Mode on your phone.
 To enable download mode Press and hold Volume Down Key and Power key at same time for 5-8 seconds (you have to press and hold all three buttons at same time) until download mode is not active.

-Optional: You can also verify the root status of your device by using the Root Checker Application.
+Optional: You can also verify the root status of your device by using the Root Checker App.

 [*] Warning: The above tutorial only works for Android 4.4.2 with the built id KOT49H.P602JVUCND4.

-[*] If your device isn’t running on the same built id KOT49H.P602JVUCND4, then you need to download and flash the firmware based on the same build id then after try to root your device from the above method.
+[*] If your device isn’t running on the same built id KOT49H.P602JVUCND4, then you may need to download and flash (install) the firmware based on the same build id.
+Later try to root your device from the above method.

-[*] No data loss process: Your Phone Data like contacts, pictures, videos, music and etc will be not affected with this method.
+[*] No data loss process: Your Phone Data like contacts, pictures, videos, music and etc will be not affected with the above method.
 In short, no data loss process.

-[*] Samsung Stock Firmware: If you are looking for the original firmware for your device then head over to Download Samsung Stock Firmware for all devices page.
+[*] Samsung Stock Firmware: If you are looking for the original firmware for your device, then head over to Download Samsung Stock Firmware page.

-[*] Samsung USB Driver: If you are looking for the original USB Driver for your device then head over to Download Samsung USB Driver for all devices page.
+[*] Samsung USB Driver: If you are looking for the original USB Driver for your device, then head over to Download Samsung USB Driver page.

 [*] Big thanks to Chainfire for their CF Auto Root file for Samsung Galaxy Note 10.1 SM-P602.
 Without using the CF-Auto Root file, the above tutorial was not possible.